 ∴ Start your journey 7am in the morning driving towards the High Atlas Mountains.

-∴ After passing the picturesque views, the first stop will be at a viewpoint Tizi N Tichka (2260m high) the highest point of the Atlas Mountains accessible by car, with panoramic views of the breathtaking landscape with Berber villages.
+∴ After passing the picturesque views, the first stop will be at a viewpoint Tizi N Tichka (2260m high) the highest point of the Atlas Mountains accessible by car, with panoramic views of the breathtaking landscape dotted with Amazigh villages.

 ∴ At midday, you’ll arrive at the famous fortified city of Ait Benhaddou – the former caravan route between the Sahara and Marrakech in present-day Morocco.
 Travel back in time with your local official guide taking you around the kasbah.

 ∴ The Ksar of Aït-Benhaddou is a striking example of southern Moroccan architecture.
 Listed as UNESCO World Heritage Site, it has also been the backdrop for many Hollywood productions.
 Films and TV series that have used the services of the studio include The Mummy, Gladiator, Kingdom of Heaven, Babel, Game of Thrones, Vikings and many more.

 ∴ The journey then continues through the beautiful southern landscape of black canyons and cliffs, home to the ancient Amazigh tribes of Ait Atta.
 The palm groves and henna fields are stretching along the horizon as we drive through multiply mudbrick ksars (fortified villages) surrounded by charming palm oasis.